WU-Cordova/cs276-mini-project-1-2d-game-Lcordero21/README.md

 ### Limitations
 - I wanted to add the high score extension, but I was kind of confused by the instructions.

 ## Extensions Implemented

 ### 1. Create a Cohesive Color Scheme (2 points)

 **Implementation**: To create the color scheme, I just went with typical Halloween Colors: "Purple, Green, and Orange"

-**Game Impact**: It adds to the overall theme change
+**Game Impact**: It adds to the overall theme change.

-**Technical Details**: In the actual object's settings (ex: score label, borders, player boost, obstacles) I changed the colors.
+**Technical Details**: In the actual object's settings (ex: score label, borders, player boost, obstacles) I changed the colors in the inspector window.

 **Known Issues**: N/A